 Femaura was founded in December 2008 by CEO, Pam (BA Hons) and Co-founder and Director, Yi (BA Hons).
 Being Deaf, they both have first hand experience of the barriers Deaf people face in their daily lives with communication and have a full understanding of how vital it is that different communities are able to interact, communicate, express and pass on information between each other.
 This is where the need for a Social Enterprise was established and Femaura was born.
 The name Femaura was created by the CEO Pam.
 She felt that nobody should be left out and inclusivity should be represented within the name of the company, as this is something close to her heart.
 So with that in mind, she created the term FEMAURA, meaning ‘Fe’ (female)-‘ma’ (male) – ‘aura’.

 ALL OTHER FORMS OF COMMUNICATION

-FREE Reiki Information A Deaf Healer is available to provide a free taster treatment for anyone who is interested in learning more about Reiki.
-Reiki demonstration will be taking place at Femaura treatment centre.
-You can download our FREE Reiki Information factsheet covering a general overview of Reiki, how it works, how it can Read more about FREE Download of Reiki Info – Alternative Medicine modality by a Deaf Healer[…]
+*Special Offer* 1 hour free distance healing to anyone in World A Deaf Healer is available to provide a free taster Reiki Healing treatment for anyone who is interested in learning more about Reiki.
+Reiki demonstration will be taking place at Femaura treatment centre or via distance healing.
+Send us an email (email@example.com) You Read more about Reiki Healing Information – Alternative Medicine modality by a Deaf Healer[…]